trigolos/dev-ops/README.md

 Running `npm run dev` will start both dev-servers in parallel, prefix each line to the Terminal with either "Angular" or "NestJS".

-To run with nginx, run `docker compose up` in root directory.
-App will be available under https://localhost

 An example of running a db.sh script from `./scripts` folder with specific users.db file:
 `(export USER_DB_FILE=../data/users.db && ./db.sh help)`
 An example of running a build-client.sh script from `./scripts` folder with specific ENV_CONFIGURATION variable: